Edo University, Iyamho

+On 23 March 2016, the university was approved by the National Universities Commission as Nigeria's 41st state university.
+Edo University offers undergraduate, postgraduate and research programmes.

 History

 On 27 March 2014, the Edo State House of Assembly passed a bill for the establishment of a University of Science and Technology at Uzairue.
 The university was however changed to Edo University and its location to Iyamho.